Steering rack gaiters change on Austin Mini

 •

-GSV1056 : The kit includes 2 rack boots + 4 fixing collars.
+GSV1056 : The kit includes 2 rack gaiters + 4 cable ties.

-• The above nuts are sold individually.
+• The other parts above are sold individually.

-• The above nuts are sold individually.
+• The other parts above are sold individually.

 Advertisement